 The Co-BF Trigger frame is used to ensure time and frequency synchronization between the two data PPDUs, and conveys the information needed to construct a common preamble for the two data PPDUs.
 The Co-BF Trigger frame shall include the following information:

 The value to be set in the Length field in the L-SIG field of the PPDU of the Co-BF transmission

+A coordinating AP shall not choose a value for the Length field in the L-SIG field of the Co-BF PPDU in the Co-BF Trigger frame that corresponds to a number of OFDM symbols in the Data field which is smaller than the minimum number of data OFDM symbols the coordinating AP had indicated in the Co-BF Invite frame.

 The PHY version of the Co-BF transmission